Here are the details of our international student induction week for our September intake: Induction January 2019

 *The fee is subject to change without notification

 It is important that you open up a bank account in Ireland if you are a student as you may need letters from your bank to support your application to buy a service product such as electricity or internet.
 If you continue to use your overseas bank account, you may encounter large bank fees on ATM transactions also.
-There is an Allied Irish Bank on DIT Bolton Street and Aungier Street campuses.
+There is an Allied Irish Bank on TU Dublin Bolton Street and Aungier Street campuses.

 You will need a Confirmation of Registration Letter to set up an account that is addressed to the bank you wish to open the account with.
 You can again request this from the Student Service Centre online.